gmcn42/mt32-pi-control/README.md

 ```
 To find out which client/port to use, you can run `aplaymidi -l` or `aconnect -l` to list available devices.

-Since 1.0.1, the Linux version of `mt32-pi-ctl` also comes with intelligent bash and fish completion scripts
+Since 1.0.1a, the Linux version of `mt32-pi-ctl` also comes with intelligent bash, fish, and zsh completion scripts
 that will smartly autocomplete (long) options, romsets, filenames and, if `aplaymidi` is in your
 PATH, even available MIDI ports.

-Examples:
+Examples for bash:
 ```
 $ mt32-pi-ctl -p <TAB><TAB>
 14:0  28:0